NOAA National Operational Model Archive and Distribution System: Benefits

 NOMADS fosters system inter-operability by integrating legacy systems and emerging technologies and existing metadata conventions used for models and observational data.
 NOMADS relies on local decisions about data holdings.
 Loosely combining legacy systems, while developing new ways to support data access to valuable data, permits NOMADS to work on the cutting edge of distributed data systems.
 In this effort, no one institution carries the weight of data delivery since data are distributed across the network, and served by the institutions that developed the data.
 The responsibility for documentation falls on the data generator; with the Advisory Panels ensuring overall quality and systems standards, and to determine which NOMADS data are required for long-term storage.
 Further, NOMADS in no way precludes the need for national centers to maintain and support long-term archives.
 In fact, NOMADS and secure data archives are mutually supportive and necessary for long-term research.
 The primary science benefit of the NOMADS framework is that it enables a feedback mechanism to tie Government and university research directly back to the NOAA operational communities, numerical weather prediction quality control and diagnostics processes at NCEP, and climate model assessments and inter-comparisons from around the world.

-Future

-Both researchers and policy makers alike now expect our national data assets to be easily accessible and interoperable with each other, regardless of their physical location.
-As a result, an effective interagency distributed data service requires coordination of data infrastructure and management extending beyond traditional organizational boundaries.
-Under NOMADS and its collaborators, NOAA will be at the forefront of a worldwide-distributed data-serving network.
-This will allow users at any level, to obtain weather and climate information.
-This will allow the users to make better, informed decisions about how nature will impact their future, either in their life or in their business decisions.